isabella232/nemo-window/README.md

+_Note: this module was forked from [gkushang](https://github.com/gkushang) in order to maintain it going forward.
+It has been renamed `nemo-window2` for the time being._

 ## nemo-window

-`nemo-window` is a plugin for [Nemo] (https://github.com/paypal/nemo) automation framework.
+`nemo-window` is a plugin for [Nemo](https://github.com/paypal/nemo) automation framework.
 It provides methods to work with multiple browser-windows.

 ### Installation